Ján Chryzostom Korec: Criticism

-He was highly criticised by some segments of the community because he was perceived as having a positive attitude towards Jozef Tiso and the first Slovak Republic.
+Some segments of the community criticised Korec because he was perceived as having a positive attitude towards fascist war criminal Jozef Tiso and the first Slovak Republic.
 Critics cite for example the 1990 unveiling of a commemorative plaque for Tiso in Banovce nad Bebravou or the memorial service he held for Tiso and the 50th anniversary of Tiso's execution.
-In August 1997, he publicly defended the exiled historian Stanislav Durica Milan in connection with the controversial book "History of Slovakia and Slovaks, which advocated several policies from the period of the first Slovak Republic.
+In August 1997, he publicly defended the exiled historian Milan Stanislav Ďurica in connection with the controversial book "History of Slovakia and Slovaks, which advocated several policies from the period of the first Slovak Republic.

 Writing

 His book production accounts for more than 80 titles each with several editions and is a prominent part of the Slovak Christian literature of the 20th century.
 His writing is also included in numerous and various Samizdat magazines.
 These publications include: